Poland offends US and Israel with media and Holocaust laws

 "Poland's decision to pass this immoral law harms the friendship and bilateral relations between Israel and Poland," Levy said.

-And it was "equally unfair for both Jews and non-Jews," Gideon Taylor, the chair of the World Jewish Restitution Organisation, noted.
+And it was "equally unfair for both Jews and non-Jews," Gideon Taylor, the chairman of the World Jewish Restitution Organisation, noted.

-The developments in Poland were seeing it drift into "an anti-Western dictatorship", for Radosław Sikorski, a Polish centre-right MEP and former foreign minister.
+PiS was turning Poland into "an anti-Western dictatorship", for Radosław Sikorski, a Polish centre-right MEP and former foreign minister.

-But for Donald Tusk, a Polish centre-right opposition leader and former prime minister, the fact PiS had lost its parliamentary majority by defenestrating Gowin and his party from its coalition meant its days could be numbered.
+But the fact PiS had lost its parliamentary majority by defenestrating Gowin and his party from its coalition meant its days in power could be numbered, Donald Tusk, a Polish centre-right opposition leader and former prime minister, said.

 "The [PiS] parliamentary majority, glued together with the mud of corruption and blackmail, is crumbling before our eyes.
-It may go on for a while but it is no longer able to govern," Tusk said.
+It may go on for a while but it is no longer able to govern," he said.